 Denis Shapovalov knocks off Vasek Pospisil in all-Canadian clash

-Denis Shapovalov of Canada plays a shot during his match against Stefanos Tsitsipas of Greece at the ATP Cup tennis tournament in Brisbane, Australia, Friday, Jan.
-3, 2020.
-(AP Photo/Tertius Pickard)
+Denis Shapovalov of Canada plays a shot against Novak Djokovic of Serbia during their ATP Cup tennis match in Sydney, Friday, Jan.
+10, 2020.
+THE CANADIAN PRESS/AP-Steve Christo

 Shapovalov, the top-ranked Canadian at a career-high No. 13, received a bye into the second round.